marknnb/recipe-management/README.md

 ```

   - Open command prompt in the root directory of project
   - Make sure Java 21 or higher version is on class path
   - If not in intellij IDE please download java 21 and build project from there as well.
+  - Choose from following options which is convenient to you
   - simple maven command to run to create artifact : `mvn clean install -DskipTests`
-  - - simple maven command to run to create artifact and docker image : `mvn spring-boot:build-image -DskipTests`
+  - simple maven command to run to create artifact and docker image : `mvn spring-boot:build-image -DskipTests`
-  -  - if maven is not present on the system, you can use maven wrappers
+  - if maven is not present on the system, you can use maven wrappers
   - for bash
 ```
     ./mvnw -pl recipe-service spring-boot:build-image -DskipTests